Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 For information on MyCAA and Military Spouse Education and Career Opportunities, visit Military OneSource.

-Alaska is the land of opportunity!
-The Alaskan job market reflects the Alaskan lifestyle.
+Alaska is the land of opportunity and the Alaskan job market reflects the Alaskan lifestyle.
 Alaska is a resource-rich state and many employment positions support the culture and diversity of the Alaskan lifestyle.
-Seasonal positions, particularly related to hospitality, tourism, outdoor activities, and retail are plentiful during the summer and winter seasons.
+Seasonal positions, particularly those related to hospitality, tourism, outdoor activities and retail, are plentiful during the summer and winter.
 Wages are competitive and many employers offer seasonal sign-on bonuses.

 Individuals seeking part-time or full-time work may be pleasantly surprised by the opportunities Alaska has to offer.
-Due to the remote location, there is a high need for service-oriented, skilled, credentialed and licensed workers across all fields of employment, such as healthcare, education, construction, tourism, finance, as well as many others.
+Due to the remote location, there is a high need for service-oriented, skilled, credentialed and licensed workers across all fields of employment such as health care, education, construction, tourism and finance, as well as many others.

-There is a great demand for workers on Eielson AFB.
-Employment opportunities on Eielson include civil service, appropriated funds positions, non-appropriated funds (NAF) positions, contract, and community jobs.
+There is a great demand for workers on Eielson Air Force Base.
+Employment opportunities include civil service, appropriated fund positions, non-appropriated fund positions, contract and community jobs.

 State Employment Office